 To illustrate how this situation may come about, consider the following: A fraudster purchases or steals a basic model Bluetooth speaker (a common holiday gift); he also takes the UPC sticker off a higher-end model and sticks it on his arm.
 In the parking lot, he takes the expensive price sticker and places it over the legitimate one and heads to another store to make an unreceipted return.

 Price arbitrage is another form of holiday return fraud that, similar to price switching, involves returning a cheaper item as an expensive one.
 With this type of scenario, a fraudster purchases differently priced but similar-looking merchandise and returns the cheaper item as the expensive one.
 Associates should especially be aware of popular holiday gift items, such as ear buds, that may look similar but vary greatly in price.
 Since receipts are present in these types of fraudulent returns, it may not raise any flags

 #6: Employee Assisted Return Fraud

 Retailers hire thousands of temporary workers to keep up with demand during the holidays.
-According to the NRF, it’s predicted that between 530,000 and 590,000 temporary workers will be hired for the 2019 season alone.
+The National Retail Federation predicted that between 500,000 and 665,000 temporary workers will be hired for the 2021 season alone.

 Some employees will also act as facilitators for further crimes, including providing receipt paper stock, sweethearting items for an accomplice to return, and even processing that return transaction themselves.
-Regardless of which fraudulent acts an employee does, one thing is certain: They can cause significant damage in a short period of time, simply because they are working in the store every week.
+Regardless of which of these acts an employee engages in, one thing is certain: They can cause significant damage in a short period of time, simply because they are working in the store every week.